 For Social Care we had to move away from ‘health organizations’ and move to ‘social care organizations’.
 They did not want a health care label above their area.

 Examples from Denmark in ppt illustrate concrete terms that are in the social area that is not health care.
-See also the VENN diagram from the 2021 report bij Snomed International.
+See also the VENN diagram from the 2021 report by Snomed International.

 Social Care concepts are largely inspired by ICF, e.g. from the participation axis in ICF.